lbfm-rwth/gap-lesson/_episodes/03-func.md

 ~~~
 {: .error}

+The reason GAP prints these warnings is the following.
+GAP distinguishes between so-called global and local variables.
+TODO: explain this, give an example

+TODO: explain, that one should **always** declare local variables as local variables
 These warnings mean because `g` and `sum` are not declared as `local`
 variables, GAP will expect them to be global variables at the time when
-the function will be called.
-Because they did not exist when `Read`
+the function is called.
-was called, a warning was displayed.
-However, if they would be existing
+Since they did not exist when `Read` was called, a warning was displayed.
-by that time, there would be no warning, and they may be still overwritten
+However, had they existed at that time, there would be no warning, and they may be still overwritten
 during the call to `AvgOrdOfGroup`!
 This shows how important is to
 declare local variables.
 Let us investigate what happened in slightly
 more details: